HOME / BLOG

 • Azelaic acid, which can help fade discoloration while being generally well tolerated.

-• Hydroquinone, typically used under prescription or close medical supervision.
+• Brightening treatments, typically used under prescription or close medical supervision.

 • Vitamin C, known to support brighter-looking skin and improved tone.

-• Certain retinoids, which can support skin cell turnover, though layering retinoids during Accutane treatment is frequently too irritating for many people and should only be considered with professional guidance.
+• Certain retinoids, which can support skin cell turnover, though layering retinoids during this kind of treatment is frequently too irritating for many people and should only be considered with professional guidance.

 • Other brightening ingredients such as kojic acid, licorice extract, and niacinamide, which are often better tolerated by sensitive or compromised skin.

-Important: While on Accutane, your skin is already more delicate and prone to skin irritation.
+Important: During this kind of treatment, your skin is already more delicate and prone to irritation.
 Treating hyperpigmentation usually requires a slower, more minimal approach than standard dark spot routines.
 Always speak with your dermatologist before adding any new topical treatments, as some ingredients, even commonly used ones, may further irritate your skin and disrupt the healing process.

 3. Protect your barrier first